stanislawbartkowski/javahotel/README.md

  > oozie admin -sharelibupdate

-* Add also org.apache.oozie.action.hadoop.Hive2ActionExecutor to oozie.service.ActionService.executor.ext.classes oozie-site configuration file
+* Add also org.apache.oozie.action.hadoop.Hive2ActionExecutor to oozie.service.ActionService.executor.ext.classes oozie-site configuration file.
+Look into bin/soozie and bin/scoord script file for more details.

 # Installation

-* Download or clone repository and change main directory name to **loadhive**.
+* Download or clone repository and change the main directory name to **loadhive**.
 The directory structure after deployment:

 <kbd>